Does your baby own this teether? Well, it’s recently been recalled as a potential choking hazard.

 Even though no babies or children have been injured, parents have still been encouraged to return the product if it appears to be defective.
 The specific lots of toys in question are within these codes:

 RICH0615, RICH0715, RICH0815, RICH1215, RICH0516, RICH0616, RICH0716; RICH1116, RICH1016, RICH0916, RICH1216, RICH0317, RICH0417, RICH0517, RICH0617, RICH0717, RICH0817, RICH0917.

 Product recalls in the baby industry are not uncommon, though.
 In fact, it happens more often than we think.
 Every year, roughly 100 different products are taken off the shelves or recalled altogether for defects or other reasons.
 Do all of the products actually get returned to the manufacturer?
-No. So, as parents, it’s important for us to keep our eyes open and be aware of the potential hazards that can be present within our baby’s reach.
+No. So, as parents, we need to keep our eyes open and be aware of the potential hazards that can be present within our baby’s reach.

-Dr. Brown did post on their social media accounts that they are recalling the products with the intention of being committed to make things right and safe for our children.
+Dr. Brown did post on their social media accounts that they are recalling the products with the intention of being committed to making things right and safe for our children.